Transgender Working People Have Specific Needs – Unions Are the Answer

 - Labor’s legislative advocacy is in support of our members’ needs.
 It is vital that we add LGBTQ nondiscrimination to our legislative portfolios in every lawmaking body where we have a voice.
 Labor has legislative advocates – both paid and volunteer – in every state and there are LGBTQ members of every union.

 - Pride at Work staff is always ready to provide support on this or other LGBTQ-related topics. – We can help ensure your contract language is inclusive of LGBTQ working people and uses the most up to date language.
-We can also review talking points to help hone your message when talking to the media or lobbying state and local government.
-Other resources include: trainings for leadership, staff, or rank-and-file members; convention, conference, or meeting speakers and panelists; and much more.
+We can also help develop, or review talking points to help hone your message when talking to the media or lobbying state and local government.
+Other resources include training programs or sessions for leadership, staff, or rank-and-file members; convention, conference, or meeting speakers and panelists; and much more.

-Find a printable, PDF version of this document here.
+A downloadable and printable PDF version of this document can be found here.